 Which credit cards offer price protection?

-Many cards — such as the Chase Sapphire Preferred® Card, Capital One® QuicksilverOne® Cash Rewards Credit Card, and the Discover it® Balance Transfer — offer price protection.
+Many cards — such as the Chase Sapphire Preferred® Card, and Capital One® QuicksilverOne® Cash Rewards Credit Card offer price protection.
 However, it’s not a feature of all cards, so be sure to check your card details.

 Here are some price protection details from popular card issuers: